• Skip to primary navigation

 This dish is one of my favorite breakfasts because I can eat it for three days in a row.
 Store the eggs separately from the lentils in an airtight container.
 Then I can warm up the lentils in the morning in the microwave, cut open two eggs, and slice up some avocado and have a healthy breakfast!

 The lentils are versatile!
 You can also eat them for lunch.
-Serve them with chicken cutlets, marinated eggplant, or even sauteed shrimp!
+Serve them with Italian chicken cutlets, marinated eggplant, or even sauteed shrimp!

 FAQs